-Social climate
+Social Climate

 At Kingston State School we focus on learning every day!
 Children who attend our school need to be ready to learn every day.
-They are as capable as any other children in Australia and we have every high expectations for them.
-It is also our very firm belief that learning to read is the most important thing we do and reading skills are taught explicitly in every classroom, every day.
+They are as capable as any other children in Australia and we have high expectations for them.
+It is also our very firm belief that learning to read is the most important thing we do and reading skills are taught in every classroom, every day.
 We also run many support programmes to support children who are learning to read.

-Strong implementation of Schoolwide Positive Behaviour Support (SWPBS) framework means we acknowledge high quality behaviour everyday.
+Strong implementation of School Wide Positive Behaviour Support (SWPBS) framework means we acknowledge high quality behaviour every day.
 We have three core expectations for everyone.
 They are: BE A LEARNER, BE SAFE AND BE RESPECTFUL.
-We now enjoy an orderly learning environment.